Department of Demography

 Demographic development is synonymous to the complex process of population growth involving natural and migrational population movement and changes in all the population structures and their interaction within the scope of action of economic and social, biological, psychological and other factors that directly or indirectly cause or steer population growth in a specific way.

 Ph.D.
 Ljubica Rajkovic, full professor

 Ph.D.
-Vera Gligorijevic, assistant professor
+Vera Gligorijevic, associate professor